-Palazzo Bricherasio is a 17th century building in the center of Turin, which today hosts modern art exhibitions.
+The Palazzo Bricherasio is a 17th century building in the center of Turin.
+At present, it is being used for modern art exhibitions.

 Palazzo Bricherasio Turin

 Opening hours: Monday: 14.30-19.30; Thursday and Sunday: 9.30-22.30; other days: 9.30-19.30.
 Closed: Never.
 Entrance fee: 7 Euro.
 Phone: +39 011 5711811.
 Address: Via Lagrange 20 – 10123 Turin.
 Public transportation: Bus: 11, 58/.
 (NB: Tariffs and times may be subject to change.)

 History and description